Orphanage: Commercial orphanages

 While many orphanages are run as not for profit institutions, some orphanages are run as for profit ventures.
 This has been criticized as incentivizing against the welfare of the orphans.

 Most of the children living in institutions around the world have a surviving parent or close relative, and they most commonly entered orphanages because of poverty.
 It is speculated that flush with money, orphanages are increasing and push for children to join even though demographic data show that even the poorest extended families usually take in children whose parents have died.
 Visitors to developing countries can be taken in by orphanage scams, which can include orphanages set up as a front to get foreigners to pay school fees of orphanage directors' extended families.
 Alternatively the children whose upkeep is being funded by foreigners may be sent to work, not to school, the exact opposite of what the donor is expecting.
-The worst even sell children.
+Some orphanages even sell children.
 In Cambodia, from 2005 to 2017, the number of orphanages increased by 75%, with many of these orphanages renting children from poor families for $25/month.
-Families are promised that their children can get free education and food here, but what really happens is that they are used as props to garner donations.
+Families are promised that their children can get free education and food there, while in actuality they are used as props to garner donations.
 Some are also bought from their parents for very little and passed on to westerners who pay a large fee to adopt them.
 This also happens in China.
 In Nepal, orphanages can be used as a way to remove a child from their parents before placing them for adoption overseas, which is equally lucrative to the owners who receive a number of official and unofficial payments and "donations".
 In other countries, such as Indonesia, orphanages are run as businesses, which will attract donations and make the owners rich; often the conditions orphans are kept in will deliberately be poor to attract more donations.